 ‘Oh my God!
 Danny!’
 Elise screamed, jumping up from a sun lounge to meet her.
 ‘Welcome back!’
 She threw her arms around Danika.

 ‘Thanks, Lise.’
-She surveyed the crowd, a mix of alumni from the district’s two schools, ranging in age from eighteen to thirty.
+She surveyed the crowd, a mix of alumni from the district’s three high schools, ranging in age from eighteen to thirty.
 While it was possible that a few younger siblings were present, the underage kids tended to stick to their own parties.
 There were even a few new faces she did not recognise.

 One guy in particular caught her attention as he climbed out of the pool, stealing Danika’s breath.
 Beads of glistening water clung to tanned skin that stretched over toned muscles.
 After shaking his head and combing long fingers through his dirty blond hair, more droplets trickled down over his broad shoulders.
 Then his eyes locked with Danika’s and the world began to swirl.

 ‘Holy cow!
 Who is he?’
 Danika asked in a hushed voice.

 Elise giggled.
 ‘That’s my cousin, Grayson.
 He just moved here from Sydney.
 You might want to wipe the drool from your chin before he reaches us.’

 Using the pads of her thumb, she dabbed the moisture that pooled in the corners of her mouth and composed herself in the nick of time.

 ‘Hey Grayson, this is my friend, Danika.
 We went to school together,’ Elise explained.
 ‘She just got back from studying in London.’

 He took the hand that Danika offered, pressing a chaste kiss to the back of it.
 ‘It’s a pleasure to meet you.’
 The deep timbre of his voice sent electric sparks through her body and down to the tips of her toes that curled in response.

 Danika licked her lips when he hesitated to release her hand.
 ‘What brings you to Moonlake, Grayson?’